This post contains affiliate links. Please see our disclosure policy.

 Short answer – no!
 Bulk fermentation really is where the magic happens.
 It’s where your starter comes alive and the yeast in your community of microbes begin the process of rising your bread.

 If you skip bulk fermentation, your finished bread will lack airiness and rise.
 It will be flat, gummy and dense.
+Bulk fermentation needs to be completed, no matter what other short cuts or process variations you might like to do.

 Frequently Asked Questions Around Bulk Fermentation